 Other signs of pregnancy are often evident as well, such as mood changes, breast tenderness, nausea, and dizziness.

-Your baby is still very small, but growing rapidly.
-A midwife can actually already determine that you are pregnant
+Your baby is still tiny but growing rapidly.
+A prenatal ultrasound can be done to confirm that you are pregnant.

 In this article: